Six Ways to Qualify for ECO Grants in 2024

 You will need to meet two of the following conditions:

-• You receive Council Tax rebate (excluding single person rebates)
+• you receive Council Tax rebate (excluding single person rebates)

-• You live in an area that is considered a Lower Super Output Area
+• you live in an area that is considered a Lower Super Output Area

-• You receive free school meals due to a low-income
+• you receive free school meals due to a low income

-• You have been referred to your local authority for support by your energy supplier or Citizens Advice because you are struggling to pay your energy bills (local authorities will need to refer you)
+• you have been referred to your local authority for support by your energy supplier or Citizens Advice because you are struggling to pay your energy bills (local authorities will need to refer you)

 – people with cardiovascular conditions